We are proud to provide the Community Voicemail to other charitable and non-profit service providers who work to alleviate homelessness in the city.

 Locations of public phones to check your messages:

-Prince George Native Friendship Center, the Fire Pit, Saint Vincent De Paul, Work BC, YAP, Central Interior Native Health, Needle Exchange, Salvation Army Food Bank, Shepard’s Corner, Hadih House, Employment Action, Pay phones at the Court House, Superstore, Hospital, and the bus depot.
+Prince George Native Friendship Centre, the Fire Pit, Saint Vincent De Paul, Work BC, YAP, Central Interior Native Health, Salvation Army Food Bank, Shepard’s Corner, Hadih House, and payphones at the Court House.

-Send one message to all Community Voice Mail Users in the city about job fairs, job opportunities, health screenings, available shelter and homelessness services.
-Free events around town.
+Send one message to all Community Voicemail users in the city about job fairs, job opportunities, health screenings, free events, available shelter, and homelessness services.

-With one key press, clients can instantly reply to their case managers after hearing a broadcast message that interests them.
-Press 4
+Clients can instantly reply to their case managers after hearing a broadcast message that interests them by pressing 4.

 Reset by Phone